Tualatin, Oregon: Elementary schools

 A small section of the city is part of the West Linn-Wilsonville School District.
 Those students usually go to the same elementary school, Stafford Primary, but split between Athey Creek or Meridian Creek Middle School, and then go on to West Linn and Wilsonville High, respectively.

 Alberta Rider Elementary School on nearby Bull Mountain feeds into Twality Middle School.
 Students from Twality then split into either Tualatin or Tigard High School depending on zoning.
 Deer Creek Elementary School, which is also located on Bull Mountain, splits students between Hazelbrook or Twality Middle School.
 The students of Twality also split between the two high schools in this scenario.

 Private schools

 The Portland Japanese School, a weekend Japanese educational program for Japanese citizens and Japanese Americans, holds its classes at Hazelbrook Middle School at Tualatin.
 The school began holding its classes there after the school opened in 1992.
 The school office is in Beaverton.

-The city also includes Arbor School of Arts and Sciences, an independent K-8 school, and the Christian Horizon High School.
+Additional schools include Arbor School of Arts and Sciences, an independent K–8 school; and Horizon Christian High School.